Hendrix-CS/csci320/projects/bare_metal_editor.md

 * This can be built atop the `pluggable_interrupt_template` project, just like the bare metal game.
 * As with the game, it should have a central `struct` to represent the user interface as a whole.
 * Make heavy use of constants for values like the window height and width, document height, starting locations of windows, and so forth.
+A later assignment might require adjusting the window boundaries.
 * Create an additional `struct` to represent an individual document.
 For **Level 1** and **Level 2**, this `struct` really only needs to represent the cursor position and window boundaries, as the text itself can be represented exclusively within the VGA buffer.
 For **Level 3**, this `struct` will need to maintain a